nllz/IRTF-HRPC/draft-research.md

 ##### Connectivity

 Question(s):
 Does your protocol add application-specific functions to intermediary nodes?
 Could this functionality be added to end nodes instead of intermediary nodes?
+Is your protocol optimized for low bandwidth and high latency connections?
+Could your protocol also be developed in a stateless manner?

 Explanation:
 The end-to-end principle {{Saltzer}} holds that 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
 The end-to-end principle is important for the robustness of the network and innovation.
 Such robustness of the network is crucial to enabling human rights like freedom of expression.